CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/variables/_index.md

 ---
 title: "Variables"
 linkTitle: "Variables"
-description: "Information regarding what a variable is, how to reference a variable, and variable scopes."
+description: "Information regarding what a variable is, using variables, and variable scopes."
 weight: 300
 ---